All You Need To Know About Formula One Racing!

 What is Formula One?

-Formula One is the pinnacle of motorsport.
+Formula One is seen as the crème de la crème of motorsport and loved by millions all over the world.
 This means that is the most advanced open-wheel, single-seater motor racing: technically, commercially and most popular among fans.
-The best cars, with the best drivers travel the world between March and December to race each other on a variety of circuit styles.
+Selecting only the top cars and the best drivers to travel the world between March and December and race each other on a variety of circuit styles.

-‘Formula’ refers to the sport’s rules – enforced by the Federation Internationale de l’Automobile (FIA).
-Teams are permitted to develop their cars in different ways – but all must abide by these ‘Formula’ rules.
+‘Formula’ refers to the sport’s rules – controlled by the Federation Internationale de l’Automobile (FIA).
+Teams are permitted to construct and enhance their cars in their own way – but all must abide by the rules set out by Formula One.

-Each race is known as a ‘Grand Prix’ from the French term ‘grand prize.’
+Each race is called a ‘Grand Prix’, which is from the French term ‘grand prize’.

 The F1 World Championship (almost as we know it) began at Silverstone in 1950 after several decades of various versions of grand prix motor racing – that first began in France in the mid-1890s.
 It became the European Drivers Championship in the 1930s, until a new ‘Formula’ was agreed upon in 1946.